sossyh/Design-and-Analysis-of-Algorithms/Project_One/README.md

 ### How to Navigate to the Folder

 1. Open your terminal or command prompt.
-2. Navigate to the project folder:
+2. Navigate to the project folder.
+3. Run the unit tests using Python:

 ```bash
 cd Project_One

 python -m unittest Asymptotic_Analysis_Test.py